FDio/csit/docs/report/introduction/general_notes.rst

    orchestrated by Kubernetes, with `Ligato <https://github.com/ligato>`_ for container networking.
 TRex is used as a traffic generator.

-#. **DPDK Performance** - VPP is using DPDK code to control and drive
-   the NICs and physical interfaces.
-Tests are used as a baseline to profile performance of the DPDK sub-system.
-DPDK tests are executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
-Tests cover a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
-   Testpmd/L3FWD application runs in host user-mode.
-TRex is used as a traffic generator.

-#. **Honeycomb Performance** - Honeycomb performance tests are executed in
-   physical FD.io testbeds, focusing on the performance of Honeycomb management and programming functionality of VPP.
-Tests cover a range of CRUD operations executed against VPP.

 #. **VPP Functional** - VPP functional tests are executed in virtual
    FD.io testbeds focusing on VPP packet processing functionality, including network data plane and in -line control plane.
 Tests cover vNIC-to-vNIC